ram-ev/ram-homepage-clean/content/english/blog/emmy-lindstam.md

 date: "2019-08-28"
 description:
 image: images/blog/research.png
-title: RAM unterstützt Datenbeschaffung für Doktorarbeit
+title: RAM supports data acquisition for PhD project by Emmy Lindstam
 ---

-Wir freuen uns, Emmy Lindstam bei der Datenbeschaffung für ihr Forschungsprojekt zu “Exclusion, Social Identity Choice and Preferences for Resistance: Evidence from India” finanziell unterstützen zu können.
-Das Projekt ist Teil ihrer Promotion.
-Wir wünschen Emmy bei ihrer Forschung viel Erfolg!
+We are happy to support Emmy Lindstam’s data acquisition for her research project on "Exclusion, Social Identity Choice and Preferences for Resistance: Evidence from India"" which is part of her dissertation.
+We wish Emmy for her research all the best!

 > A big thank you to RAM for supporting my dissertation project!
 RAM’s financial support helps many young scholars at uni Mannheim and has allowed me to purchase a dataset necessary to improve my dissertation.
 (Emmy Lindstam)